stefan-hudelmaier/gcmb-smard/README.md

 The data collector is implemented in Python.
 It uses Poetry as a build system.

+Information about the used API can be found [here on GitHub](https://github.com/bundesAPI/smard-api)

 ## Usage

 Clone this repository and fetch the dependencies using: